Djuanda Kartawidjaja

+Djuanda's death and the abolition of the post of Prime Minister in the Indonesian Republican system allowed far greater power to be exercised by the President, now being given full ruling power with minimal oversight, as both Head of State and Head of Government.
+This had an enormous impact on Indonesian politics, allowing the constitutional legality of the autocracy of Sukarno and Suharto, also contributing to the absence of an economic policy in the later years of Sukarno's Guided Democracy.

 Since his death, various landmarks have been named in his honor, including Juanda International Airport in Surabaya, and Juanda railway station in Jakarta.
 He is also depicted in the recent 2016 edition of Rp 50,000 Indonesian rupiah banknotes.

-Early life
+Early life and career

 Djuanda Kartawidjaja was born on 14 January 1911, in Tasikmalaya, Preanger Regencies Residency, Dutch East Indies (now Tasikmalaya Regency, Indonesia).
 His family was of ethnic Sundanese noble descent.
 His father, Raden Kartawidjaja, was a young teacher, while his mother, Nyi Monat, was a housewife.
 He also has 3 brothers and 2 sisters.
 In his childhood, Djuanda Kartawidjaja went to elementary school at the Hogere Burger School (HBS).
 Then he transferred to the Europesche Lagere School (ELS).
 After that, he continued to the Technische Hoogeschool te Bandoeng (now the Bandung Institute of Technology), majoring in civil engineering.
 While a student, he was also active in non-political organizations such as the Paguyuban Pasundan and Muhammadiyah organizations.
 He graduated from the Bandung Institute of Technology in 1933.

-Early career

 He became a teacher at a Muhammadiyah Islamic School in Batavia (now Jakarta), eventually becoming the principal of the school.
 In 1937, he became an engineer in the West Java Water Conservancy Bureau.
 In 1939, he became a senior advisor to the bureau.
 In addition, he also actively participated in the work of the Batavia Municipal Council.
 In 1942, the Japanese Empire invaded and occupied the Dutch East Indies.
 The Japanese changed Batavia to its current name Jakarta.
 In the same year, Juanda participated in the Jakarta City Council election but was not elected.